UX Research

 TIMELINE Sept - Nov 2022

-Fast fashion's appeal comes at a real cost: unfair labor practices, harmful materials, and massive overproduction.
-SustainIt targets environmentally conscious consumers who want to shop more sustainably but face real barriers: time, convenience, and lack of accessible alternatives.
+Fast fashion contributes to significant environmental and ethical challenges, including overproduction, harmful materials, and unfair labor practices.
+SustainIt is a concept platform designed for environmentally conscious consumers who want to shop more sustainably but are often constrained by time, convenience, and lack of accessible alternatives.

-Working alongside four teammates, I co-led research, ideation, and design across the full project lifecycle from competitive analysis through final prototype.
+Working alongside four teammates, I co-led research, ideation, and design across the full project lifecycle, from competitive analysis and concept development through to the final prototype.

 [ Research ]

-Evaluated existing solutions and interviewed 12 fashion consumers to understand the barriers to sustainable shopping.
+Evaluating existing solutions and fashion consumers to understand barriers to sustainable shopping

 We analyzed existing digital platforms addressing fast fashion to identify current solutions and uncover design opportunities for features that could drive real behavior change.